 - Due to their wandering nature they are branded as thieves and crooks.
 Many tieflings join together in large numbers, making homes in places such as Heide in Oolacile, Paradiso and Olaphis in Dawnforge.

-- You can roughly tell the age of a Tiefling from their horns; if they have two pairs they’re somewhere over 40 and towards 70.
+- You can roughly tell the age of a Tiefling from their horns; if they have two pairs they’re somewhere over 40.

 - Otherwise known as “Dark Elves” they are natives of Dawnforge, Londor and Boletaria.